Wicca: Names

-In early sources "Wicca" referred to the entirety of the religion rather than specific traditions.
-In ensuing decades, members of certain traditions – those known as British Traditional Wicca – began claiming that only they should be termed "Wiccan", and that other forms of the religion must not use it.
-From the late 1980s onwards various books propagating Wicca were published that again used the former, broader definition of the word.
-Thus, by the 1980s, there were two competing definitions of the word "Wicca" in use among the Pagan and esoteric communities, one broad and inclusive, the other smaller and exclusionary.
-Although there are exceptions, among scholars of Pagan studies it is the older, inclusive use of the term which has gained wider usage.
-Conversely, in various forms of popular culture, such as television programs Buffy the Vampire Slayer and Charmed, the word "Wicca" has been used as a synonym for witchcraft more generally, including in non-religious and non-Pagan forms.
+In early sources, "Wicca" referred to the whole of the religion rather than to a specific tradition.
+In following decades, members of certain traditions—those known as British Traditional Wicca—began claiming that only they should be called "Wiccan", and that other traditions must not use it.
+From the late 1980s onward, books about Wicca again used the former, broader meaning of the word.
+Thus, by the 1980s, there were two competing definitions of the word "Wicca" in use among the pagan and esoteric communities: one broad and inclusive, the other narrow and exclusionary.
+Among scholars of pagan studies, the older, broader, and inclusive meaning is preferred.

 Alongside "Wicca", some practitioners still call the religion "Witchcraft" or "the Craft".
-Using the word "Witchcraft" in this context can result in confusion with other, non-religious meanings of "witchcraft" as well as other religions—such as Satanism and Luciferianism—whose practitioners also sometimes describe themselves as "Witches".
-Another term sometimes used as a synonym for "Wicca" is "Pagan witchcraft", although there are also other forms of modern Paganism—such as types of Heathenry—which also use the term "Pagan witchcraft".
-From the 1990s onward, various Wiccans began describing themselves as "Traditional Witches", although this term was also employed by practitioners of other magico-religious traditions like Luciferianism.
+Using the word "Witchcraft" in this context can result in confusion with other, non-religious meanings of "witchcraft" as well as other religions—such as Satanism and Luciferianism—whose practitioners also sometimes call themselves "Witches".
+Another term sometimes used as a synonym for "Wicca" is "Pagan witchcraft", although other forms of modern paganism—such as types of Heathenry—also use the term "Pagan witchcraft".
+From the 1990s onward, some Wiccans began calling themselves "Traditional Witches", although this term was also used by practitioners of other magico-religious traditions like Luciferianism.
+In some popular culture, such as television programmes Buffy the Vampire Slayer and Charmed, the word "Wicca" has been used as a synonym for witchcraft more generally, including in non-religious and non-pagan forms.

+Practitioners call themselves Wiccans, witches, or pagan witches.
+The terms wizard and warlock are discouraged.